 In her academic initiatives, Dr. Hauser has created and evaluated a novel medical weight management program for Veterans.
 It combines lifestyle medicine-enriched shared medical appointments and telehealth follow-up.
 She was a primary investigator of a Stanford study of food insecurity screening and referral to healthy food resources.
 She was also the project lead on a study of the impact of diet quality and type on weight loss and cardiovascular risk factors.

 Dr. Hauser wrote the first comprehensive Culinary Medicine Curriculum for health care professional training programs, now in use in more than 100 countries.
+She also runs an ongoing culinary medicine elective course for medical and physician assistant students.
 She has co-authored numerous articles published in peer-reviewed journals such as JAMA, American Journal of Lifestyle Medicine, and American Journal of Clinical Nutrition.
 Topics address new strategies to improve nutrition, physical activity, and weight loss.

 She has made invited presentations on obesity management, culinary medicine, and shared medical appointments at the American College of Lifestyle Medicine Annual Conference, Society for General Internal Medicine Annual Conference, and other meetings.